 An increase in students also required an expansion of facilities.
 In 2000, the decision was made to create an education center.
 At a cost of just over $700,000, the new school building opened in late 2002 and moved the crowded, partitioned classrooms from the weight room into a building with 11 classrooms and a gymnasium.
 The expanded space was only the beginning for an education program that now has 25 classrooms, a computer lab, 3 conference rooms, and offices within 4 buildings dedication to schooling.

 The best part about growing as a school has been the continued expansion in other areas as well.
 In 2007, the student moving company, Knights on the Move, started operation, allowing students to earn a wage while on campus.
 Additional student jobs have been added throughout the years and now include custodial work in the schools and administrative buildings, and during the summer a landscaping crew helps mow and maintain the campus grounds.
 The Academy’s athletic facilities have grown considerably and now include a new baseball field (2012), powerlifting weight room updated with collegiate equipment (2012), and a football field and track (updated in 2013).
+In July 2017 we started accepting girls as the new girls dorm opened on Pathfinder Hall.

 The first 20 years in Woodward Academy’s history has seen remarkable growth.
 More importantly, the first 20 years has seen Woodward Academy provide remarkable services and opportunities to at-risk youth who are often marginalized by society.
 As a school, Woodward Academy has proven that when expectations are set, and resources provided to succeed, students from all walks of life can excel.
 At Woodward Academy, success is a norm and it will only expand as the school moves into its next 20 years.